 during this period, it is meaningless to talk about ‘

 Phase 2.
-Anglo-Saxon invasions and
+Anglo-Saxon invasions and consolidation in

 The OE extract from the Anglo-Saxon

-Chronicle tells us that the Romans faced many problems from attacks by
+Chronicle tells us that the Romans faced many problems from attacks by various

-various tribes, including the Huns.
+tribes, including the Huns.
 In 410, the last of the Roman legions left

 The tribes that